 Is your oven not heating?
 Here’s what it could mean

 On a gas oven, no heat almost always points to the igniter.
 It’s the bar-shaped or round glow-bar element that has to draw enough current to open the safety gas valve.
 Here’s the trap: a weak igniter still glows, so it looks fine, but it never gets hot enough to release gas.
 The oven sits cold while the igniter glows away.
-We measure the current draw on it.
+The technician measures the current draw on it.
 A healthy igniter pulls 3.2 to 3.6 amps; below that, the valve never opens and the part needs replacing.
 Other causes are a failed gas safety valve or a control board that isn’t sending the signal.
 Anything involving the gas valve or supply line is a job for a qualified tech, not a DIY fix.
 If your oven is not heating, it’s not a problem you should ignore.
 We even have a dedicated guide on oven not heating troubleshooting for common issues.

 Gas vs. electric oven repair: what’s the difference?